Modafinil is a versatile medication.

 If you continue to have problems with anxiety or insomnia, it may be best to look for another treatment option.

-Other Areas to Consider When Treating ADHD
+Other Things to Consider When Treating ADHD

 ADHD is strongly connected to problems with dopamine, but also has other factors that need to be considered.